BVCA Summit: Investing for a better economy | 9-10 September 2025, London

 Known for her down-to-earth, no-nonsense approach to reporting political events she offers insights into the key personalities, plots and likely outcomes.
 She also reveals some of what goes on in the Westminster bars and tearooms, as well as tales from behind the scenes of political broadcasting.

-Partner, Co-Head of European Credit, Ares Management
+Partner, Co-President of European Credit, Ares Management

-Partner, Co-Head of European Credit, Ares Management
+Partner, Co-President of European Credit, Ares Management

-Blair Jacobson is a Partner and Co-Head of European Credit in the Ares Credit Group and serves on the Ares Executive Management Committee and the Ares Diversity, Equity and Inclusion Council.
+Blair Jacobson is a Partner and Co-President of European Credit in the Ares Credit Group and serves on the Ares Executive Management Committee and the Ares Diversity, Equity and Inclusion Council.
 He also serves on the boards of Ares Management Limited and Ares Management UK Limited.

 Additionally, Mr. Jacobson serves on the Ares Credit Group's European Direct Lending and European Liquid Credit Investment Committees, the Ares Secondaries Group's Credit Investment Committee and the Ares Sports, Media and Entertainment Investment Committee.
 Prior to joining Ares in 2012, Mr. Jacobson was a Partner at The StepStone Group, where he focused on building and running European operations, including oversight of private debt and equity investments.